dbarzin/pandora-box/INSTALL.md

 That's all, no other packages needed

-After reboot, login with the user create during the install and type :
+After reboot, login with the user created during the install and type :

     sudo apt install git
     git clone https://github.com/dbarzin/pandora-box